Click on the links below to preview selected pages from this course.

 Intended audience: This course is intended for histology bench technicians and technologists, supervisors, and administrators.

 Author information: Joelle Weaver MAOM, HTL(ASCP), QIHC is a certified histotechnologist with a broad range of practical histology experience within the clinical histopathology setting.
-She has received qualification in immunohistochemistry from the American Society for Clinical Pathology and Green Belt certification from Purdue University, West Lafayette, Indiana.
+She has received qualification in immunohistochemistry (IHC) from the American Society for Clinical Pathology and Green Belt certification from Purdue University, West Lafayette, Indiana.
 Joelle's bachelor's degree was received from Bowling Green State University in Bowling Green, Ohio and her Master's Degree was awarded from Bluffton University in Bluffton, Ohio.
-She is a graduate of a NAACLS accredited histotechnology program, where she also served as a lead instructor, education coordinator, and program director.
-Joelle is currently an adjunct instructor in the Histotechnology Program with Harcum College in Bryn Mawr, PA.
+She is a graduate of a NAACLS accredited histotechnology program and has held positions as adjunct professor, education coordinator, and program director at Columbus State Community College in Columbus Ohio (2002-2011).
+Joelle currently works as a histotechnologist and technical consultant in Louisville, Kentucky, specializing in IHC.

 Reviewer information: Donna M. Hedger, BS, HT(ASCP) is the Pathology Manager at Gwinnett Hospital System in Lawrenceville, Georgia.
 She graduated from Georgia Southern University with a Bachelor of Science in Biology.
 She is a certified histotechnician.